SteveJustin1963/tec-MINT/README.md

 - A small and fast forth like system for the TEC-1 and SCC, and others
 - 400,000 commands /sec (4Mhz clock)
-- Rapid prototyping of code
+- Rapid prototyping of code, easy concatenation, no compiling, runs instantly
 - Never works as expected until it does

 - [https://github.com/orgMINT  ](https://github.com/orgMINT/MINT)       ..THE SOURCE !